singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

   **Smart Card:** Lets you redirect smart cards from client to remote sessions for both SSO and in-session leverage.

-  - **Thin Print:** Allows you to print to any printer configured for your local computer from a remote desktop or application without installing printer drivers on the remote desktop.
+  - **VMware Print:** Allows you to print to any printer configured for your local computer from a remote desktop or application without installing printer drivers on the remote desktop.

   - **Scanner Redirection:** Redirects scanning and imaging devices that are connected to the client systems so those devices can be used with the desktop or remote application.